Blog · Dec 13, 2019

 Offering children strategies to manage and diffuse their anger in a healthy way before their anger is released through aggressive behavior will help them work through their feelings and resist letting their anger escalate.
 With that, children can then manage difficult situations without disrupting their peers or interfering with their progress on reaching their goals.
 There are numerous anger management strategies that children can easily adopt to help them respond peaceably to their angry feelings.
 For instance, drawing may help young children cope with frustration or disappointment, while writing in a journal can be a constructive way for teens to process what is bothering them and find healthy solutions to address their frustration.
 Encourage your students to find activities to help them calm themselves down like going for a walk or taking a few deep breaths so they can manage what angers them.

-A long-term strategy for preparing children and adolescents to successfully managinge our their emotions is the development of their capacity for self-awareness.
+A long-term strategy for preparing children and adolescents to successfully managing their emotions is promoting the development of their capacity for self-awareness.
 Together with the other strategies of recognizing the physical signals of a building emotion, being mindful of how we feel helps us begin to calm down and keep the emotion from escalating.
 We can take account of the entire situation from our perspective and that of the other people or events involved.
 It is with this self-awareness that we can see past our frustration or anger and find a way to calm down and then find a positive solution to resolve the problem or exit the situation before it escalates.
 This gives us time to think through the decisions we are about to make and consider the consequences of those decisions before we act and avoid doing something we would regret later.
 Developing our self-awareness takes time and practice and a commitment to resisting the impulse to meet anger with aggression.
 Encourage your students to give themselves a time-out when they are feeling angry so that they can regain their composure and express themselves constructively.

 Angry feelings are a normal and healthy part of life, but left unmanaged, angry feelings can escalate and lead to aggressive and impulsive behavior that could have negative consequences.
 Anger management skills are an essential protective factor we can develop in children to prepare them to recognize their feelings.
 They can then give themselves time to consider those feelings and manage them so they can choose a healthy course of action.
 Regular practice and reinforcement of these skills will prepare the child for a confident future.